 Washington, D.C. counsel honored for successfully navigating clients through cutting edge issues and defending multibillion-dollar government contracts.

-Prior to joining Latham, Mr. Baxtresser was a civilian attorney at Marine Corps Systems Command, the primary acquisition arm of the United States Marine Corps.
-In this position, Mr. Baxtresser served as a lead program attorney for the acquisition of military equipment and weapon systems.
+Before joining the firm, Mr. Baxtresser served as a lead program attorney for the acquisition of military equipment and weapon systems at Marine Corps Systems Command, the United States Marine Corps’ primary acquisition arm.
 He advised the Marine Corps on issues spanning the entire government acquisition process, including source selection, bid protests, and contract terminations.
-His practice also encompassed procurement fraud investigations and special reviews of agency procurement policies and contract management.
-One major focus area of Mr. Baxtresser’s practice was the acquisition and management of information technology support services.
+His practice also encompassed procurement fraud investigations, special reviews of agency procurement policies, contract management, and the acquisition and management of information technology support services.